andrke/blog/load_testing/kubernetes/README.md

 What you can see here is:
 * some inactivity period, stats from before the test was started (lines 1-4)
-* the moment that the master delegated the work to the slaves (line 6)
+* the moment that the master delegated the work to the workers (line 6)
 * THE growing number of request (starting from line 7)

 # External access